-Federal law also requires that all hate crime in the mandated categories be reported.
+Federal law requires that all hate crime in the mandated categories be reported.
 Those crimes are further broken down by the nature of the bias; for example, race, gender, religion, sexual orientation, ethnicity and disability.
 The revised regulation adds the crimes of larceny-theft, simple assault, intimidation, and destruction/damage/ vandalism of property to the list of crimes that must be reported in hate crime statistics.
-We have also reported hate crimes classified by state statutes to the State Police and they are listed as follows:
+We also reported hate crimes as classified by state statutes to the State Police Crime Analysis Unit.